Jiga975/Numbers/Readme.md

-A simple full page landing page with html and css.
+A simple responsive full page landing page with html and css.